verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] Mothefucker's so cool, when he goes to sleep the sheep count him.
 - [ ] I've already lost touch with couple of people I used to be.
 - [ ] Sawing the very Branch that you are sitting on.
+- [ ] A poem written with rose petals.
+Making the sun blush.